Last Chance for Animals

 LCA'S LUCKY 11 - RESCUED FROM RESEARCH

-Animals are seldom released from research facilities: they either live in one for their entire life, are transferred between animal dealers and research facilities, or die during or from the research study.
+Animals are seldom released from research facilities.
+They either live in one for their entire life, are transferred between animal dealers and research facilities, or die during or from the research study.
+The Lucky 11 beat the odds and were rescued.
+Read the amazing story.

 Several months into the investigation, Kim saw a group of male dogs come in from a Class B dealer.
 They were part of a wound study in which the researcher made eight small incisions on the back of each dog and then monitored the healing process.
 The study was “non-invasive,” meaning the dogs would most likely recover.
 Kim had seen many, many Class B dogs come into the facility and then go on to another research study, be sold to another research facility, or be euthanized.
 Having witnessed the suffering and death of so many other dogs, Kim was determined to save this group.